ayushigupta931/To_.-Do_.-List04/README.md

 android
 1. DELETE A TASK :
 On long click on a task, one can delete it.
-2. EDIT A TASK : T
+2. EDIT A TASK :
  Task can be edited by single click on it.
 3. "+" Floating action button can be used to add a new task
 4. Search icon in the action bar can be used to search a task